 Part-time study – a study load that permits completing cumulatively less than 75 per cent of the studies, which, according to the curriculum, must be completed by the end of each academic year.

-Pre-school child care institution – an educational institution providing care and pre-school education for pre-school children.
+Pre-school institution – an educational institution providing pre-school education for pre-school children.

 Primary school – a general education school that provides basic education up to 6th grade.
 The concept covers nursery-primary schools, but does not include schools for children with special needs, unless indicated otherwise.